A Bridge to Wiseman's Cove: Characters

 Maddie Duncan - The daughter of Skip and Joy Duncan.
 When Carl first arrives on Wattle Beach, he immediately falls in love with her, and later becomes a family friend.

 Nathan Trelfo - Maddie Duncan's boyfriend (whom she starts to hate after the arrival of Carl in the Wattle Beach), brother of Bruce Trelfo, does not like Carl Matt.

+Nugent- Shopkeeper in Wattle Beach, does not like Harley for stealing sweets from his shop.